protiva-ahammed/protiva-ahammed/README.md

 ___

-- 🌱 I’m currently learning : I'm currently learning Java, DSA to improve my development skills, object-oriented programming concepts and stay up-to-date with the latest technologies.
+ 🌱 I’m currently learning : I'm currently learning Java, DSA to improve my development skills, object-oriented programming concepts and stay up-to-date with the latest technologies.
 Because continuous active learning is the key to be an excellent, successful Full Stack Web Developer.I am also learning Machine Learning, Deep Learning to work on research domain.

 ___

-- 📫 How to reach me: [Connect with me in Linkedin](https://www.linkedin.com/in/protiva-ahammed)
+ 📫 How to reach me: [Connect with me in Linkedin](https://www.linkedin.com/in/protiva-ahammed)

 ___

 💻 Coding Contest Participation Record
-*National Girls Programming Contest (NGPC) , 2019
-*Ada Lovlace Datathon, 12th as a team, 2021
-*FemTech Idea Contest, 2022
+..*National Girls Programming Contest (NGPC) , 2019 ..*Ada Lovlace Datathon, 12th as a team, 2021 ..*FemTech Idea Contest, 2022
 ___

 🎓 Education
-*Rajshahi University of Engineering and Technology (RUET), B.SC in CSE *Holy Cross College, HSC in Science
+..*Rajshahi University of Engineering and Technology (RUET), B.SC in CSE ..*Holy Cross College, HSC in Science